 “Well, surely you’ve uncovered my master plan for angering my dwindling allies, pitting them against one another, and getting myself sent back to the pits.”
 He oozed the words sarcastically, but abruptly turned very grave.
 “You are out of your depth here, old man.
 You have fallen so far that even I can’t throw you a rope.
 When you fell off the map, you cast a stone in the lake and the ripples have touched every shore.
 Interests have organized, powers were consolidated, and plans set in motion.
 What comes next falls on you.”

 “What the hell is that supposed to mean?
+Stop talking in fuckin’ metaphor!
 What aren’t you saying?”

-“Check your ‘short list’ again.
-You don’t think he forgot about today, do you?
+“Check your ‘short list’ again, Jude.
+You don’t think that he forgot about today, do you?
 Your unhappy anniversary?”

-I felt my face go slack, and apparently that answered for me.
+I felt my face go slack as the answer slammed home.
 Snots nodded, his dark eyes suddenly feeling uncomfortably heavy as they fixed on mine.
-“That’s right, old man, the big wave is crashing.
-If you’re part of all this, it means someone decided it was time you either got out of the way or got back in the play.
-And a messy business that, with the Faithful and now this bo–”
+“That’s right, the big wave is crashing, old friend.
+If you’ve been dragged in from the cold, it means that someone has decided it was time you either permanently got out of the way or got back into the game.
+And a messy business that, with the local Faithful cell getting wiped out and now this bo–”

-Snots’ final words were not so much cut off as drowned out when a bolt of lightning descended like the Finger of God to snuff out his life and any knowledge he might have shared.
+Snots’ final words were not so much cut off as drowned out when a bolt of lightning descended like the wrath of Zeus to snuff out his life and any knowledge he might have shared.
 At least that’s how it seemed from my front-row seat.
-Processing at what felt like half-speed, I realized as Stilts’s body fell limp in my hands that the smoking hole in his chest was no lightning strike – and that the rolling ‘thunder’ in the concrete canyons of the city were the echoes of a high-caliber rifle’s report.
+Processing at what felt like half-speed, I realized as Stilts’ body fell limp in my hands that the smoking hole in his chest was no lightning strike – and that the rolling ‘thunder’ in the concrete canyons of the city were the echoes of a high-caliber rifle’s report.

-With ferocity reserved only for those who’ve lost as I have, I threw myself into the air, screaming like the Devil in an intelligible howl of rage.
+With a ferocity reserved only for those who’ve lost as I have, I threw myself into the air, screaming like a banshee in an intelligible howl of rage.
 My leap had carried me some distance, out of the alley and above the main street to a roof across the way.
 I was moving on instinct and spiritual inference at what felt like Mach 2.
-This must have terrified the two gunmen who’d just found their nurtured hopes of escape dashed.
+That must have scared the absolute shit out of the two gunmen, who’d abruptly found their nurtured hopes of escape dashed.

-“You missed, jackass.”
+“You missed, asshole.”
 My voice came hoarser than I’d have thought myself capable.
 I thumped my chest aggressively.
-“Shoot me now.”
+“Here I am!
+Shoot!”